chadwickbureau/chadwick/doc/cwevent.rst

 detailed information not easily accessed via the standard fields.
 These are specified using the ``-x`` command-line flag.

+Player substitutions are not events and therefore do not produce :program:`cwevent` records.
+Use :ref:`cwsub <cwtools.cwsub>` alongside :program:`cwevent` when substitution data is needed, including changes made during a plate appearance.

 .. note::

    :program:`cwevent` guarantees that the standard field numbers will